josh-hsu/budandan.github.io/README.md

 # budandan.github.io
-Github Pages for Daniel Ferolino
+Github Pages for Daniel Ferolino who take fully credit on this page.

-Forked for translation to Tranditional Chinese for friends.
+My work is only translation of Traditional Chinese for friends
-Feel free to ask me to remove this if you don't want this.